CharlieBaird/PoECraftingAssistant/README.md

 # PoE Crafting Assistant

+**Update 8/24/2023: This repository is deprecated.
+You may be banned from PoE for using this tool.
+Clone and compile at your own risk**

 A lightweight and intuitive crafting assistant for Path of Exile.
 This tool was created to assist players with in-game tasks such as chaos spam.
 To do so, each time the player clicks an item in-game (with perhaps a chaos orb), the tool parses the item and conditionally plays a sound indicating that the item hit the filter created by the user.
 The tool can also prevent you from rolling-over an item by blocking your mouse.

 The Crafting Assistant comes with a UI to assist users in creating filters.
 This program is entirely standalone, and does not come with an installer.
 It runs off of a single .jar file, using resources that come in the downloaded folder.
 Currently it is only tested and functional on Windows 10.
 Support for  other platforms may come in the future.